 - Nominations will be accepted from students, faculty, administrators and staff.

-Forms are also available in the adjunct newsletter and the student newspaper.
+- Nomination Forms are available in the adjunct newsletter, the student newspaper and the College website.

-- You may also pick-up and/or return nomination forms to:
+- You may pick-up and/or return nomination forms to:

 - Camden Campus / College Hall, 2nd floor Administrative Suite

 - William G. Rohrer Center / (front desk)

 - Blackwood Campus / Taft Hall (front desk)

 - Adjunct faculty members who teach in multiple disciplines may be nominated in any area they teach.

 - Closing date for nominations: Friday, May 24, 2019

 Eligibility Criteria and Selection Process

 - Nominees must have taught at the College a minimum of ten (10) semesters.
 (Semesters do not need to be consecutive.)